Constitution: British colonies in North America

-Democratic constitutions: 18th century
+18th century

 Constitution of 3 May 1791 (painting by Jan Matejko, 1891).
 Polish King Stanisław August (left, in regal ermine-trimmed cloak), enters St. John's Cathedral, where Sejm deputies will swear to uphold the new Constitution; in the background, Warsaw's Royal Castle, where the Constitution has just been adopted.

 What is sometimes called the "enlightened constitution" model was developed by philosophers of the Age of Enlightenment such as Thomas Hobbes, Jean-Jacques Rousseau, and John Locke.
 The model proposed that constitutional governments should be stable, adaptable, accountable, open and should represent the people (i.e., support democracy).

 Agreements and Constitutions of Laws and Freedoms of the Zaporizian Host was written in 1710 by Pylyp Orlyk, hetman of the Zaporozhian Host.
 It was written to establish a free Zaporozhian-Ukrainian Republic, with the support of Charles XII of Sweden.
 It is notable in that it established a democratic standard for the separation of powers in government between the legislative, executive, and judiciary branches, well before the publication of Montesquieu's Spirit of the Laws.
 This Constitution also limited the executive authority of the hetman, and established a democratically elected Cossack parliament called the General Council.
 However, Orlyk's project for an independent Ukrainian State never materialized, and his constitution, written in exile, never went into effect.

 Corsican Constitutions of 1755 and 1794 were inspired by Jean-Jacques Rousseau.
 The latter introduced universal suffrage for property owners.

 The Swedish constitution of 1772 was enacted under King Gustavus III and was inspired by the separation of powers by Montesquieu.
 The king also cherished other enlightenment ideas (as an enlighted despot) and repealed torture, liberated agricultural trade, diminished the use of the death penalty and instituted a form of religious freedom.
 The constitution was commended by Voltaire.

 The United States Constitution, ratified 21 June 1788, was influenced by the writings of Polybius, Locke, Montesquieu, and others.
 The document became a benchmark for republicanism and codified constitutions written thereafter.

 The Polish–Lithuanian Commonwealth Constitution was passed on 3 May 1791.
 Its draft was developed by the leading minds of the Enlightenment in Poland such as King Stanislaw August Poniatowski, Stanisław Staszic, Scipione Piattoli, Julian Ursyn Niemcewicz, Ignacy Potocki and Hugo Kołłątaj.
 It was adopted by the Great Sejm and is considered the first constitution of its kind in Europe and the world's second oldest one after the American Constitution.

 Another landmark document was the French Constitution of 1791.